 The Smith quay and berthing dolphin are protected by a breakwater providing 160 meters of berthing capability.
 The quay has a minimum depth of 10 meters with no tidal restrictions.
 Adjacent to the quay is a work area of 16, 000 square meters.
 Public access is restricted with secure perimeter fencing enclosing the area.
-The quay is currently controlled by Norsea Group UK Ltd. who operate an oil service and logistics base.

-In addition, Norsea Group UK Ltd also operate Merchants Quay (18000 m2).
-Merchants Quay is on the north side of the Albert Basin.
+Merchants Quay (18000 m2). is on the north side of the Albert Basin.
 The quay comprises of 166 meters of quay which has 140 meters berthing capability and a minimum depth of 7.7 meters.